github/docs/content/admin/managing-iam/provisioning-user-accounts-with-scim/configuring-scim-provisioning-with-okta.md

 * To configure SCIM, you must have completed **steps 1 to 4** in "[AUTOTITLE](/admin/managing-iam/provisioning-user-accounts-with-scim/configuring-scim-provisioning-for-users)."
   * You will need the {% data variables.product.pat_v1 %} created for the setup user to authenticate requests from Okta.
 {% else %}
-* {% data reusables.scim.use-pat-from-setup-user %}
+* {% data variables.product.company_short %} recommends that you only authenticate requests with Okta's SCIM application using a {% data variables.product.pat_v1 %} associated with your enterprise's setup user.
+The token requires the **scim:enterprise** scope.
+For more information, see "[AUTOTITLE](/admin/managing-iam/understanding-iam-for-enterprises/getting-started-with-enterprise-managed-users#create-a-personal-access-token)."
 {% endif %}
 * You must use Okta's application for both authentication and provisioning.
 * {% data reusables.scim.your-okta-product-must-support-scim %}